Bahmni-HWC/bahmni-india-package/README.md

 6. After updating recretate Avni containers by running
     > docker compose --profile avni --profile minio up -d
 7. Now when an image is uploaded from a form, you should see that data in the bucket in MinIO console.

+# Setting up Avni Bahmni Integration Service:
+Avni integration services can be started by running the following command.

+> docker compose --profile avni-integration up -d

+Once the application boots, the integration UI can be accessed at http://localhost:6013/avni-int-admin-app/index.html#/login.
+Credentials: integration@example.com/Admin123

+Note: At times when the session expires, the application will not properly redirect to login page.
+So manually change the URL to http://localhost:6013/avni-int-admin-app/index.html#/login and login again.
+### References: